18F/standup-slack-bot/documentation/installation.md

 git clone https://github.com/18F/standup-bot.git
 cd standup-bot
 npm install
+createdb standup_bot_development
 ```

-Then, provide some environment variables.
-If you have a `.env` file in the base directory, standup-bot will read from that.
-The variables are:
+To load your own environmental variables copy over the `.env.sample`
+file and modify to match your own variable.

+    cp .env.sample .env

+The variables in use are:

 Name         | Description
 ------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------